-In 2016, the US EPA announced that it was expediting action to reduce exposure to five persistent, bioaccumulative, and toxic (PBT) chemicals, one of which was decaBDE.
-The TSCA was amended in 2016 by the Frank R. Lautenberg Chemical Safety Act, which included a requirement for the US EPA to evaluate the risk of PBT chemicals with clear and enforceable decision deadlines and for new chemicals to undergo a safety evaluation before they could enter the market.
+In 2016, TSCA was amended by the Frank R. Lautenberg Chemical Safety Act, which included a requirement for the US EPA to evaluate the risk of chemicals with clear and enforceable decision deadlines and for new chemicals to undergo a safety evaluation before they could enter the market.
+Under the new TSCA, the US EPA announced that it was expediting action to reduce exposure to five persistent, bioaccumulative, and toxic (PBT) chemicals, one of which was decaBDE.
 Consistent with the new TSCA mandate on PBTs, the US EPA is conducting a use and exposure assessment on these five chemicals.
 If the US EPA determines that human or environmental exposure to one or more of these chemicals is likely, the US EPA will issue regulations to reduce exposure to the extent practicable.